 1. In telecommunications, DTX, which is short for discontinuous transmission, is a method used to increase the overall efficiency of two-way wireless voice communication.
 It works by momentarily muting, or cutting power to a mobile phone or portable wireless telephone where voice input is not detected.

-DTX is a form factor for motherboards, a variation of the ATX form factor.
-It was originally developed by AMD in January 2007 and was designed for smaller computers like home theater PCs (media center computers).
-The physical dimensions of a DTX motherboard is 8.0 inches by 9.6 inches and the board allowed for 2 expansion slots.
-A somewhat smaller version was also developed, called the Mini-DTX, having dimensions of 8.0 inches by 6.7 inches.
+2. In computing, DTX is a form factor for motherboards.
+It is a variation of the ATX (advanced technology extended) form factor that was originally developed by AMD in January 2007, designed for smaller computers like home theater PCs (media center computers).

-The DTX form factor provided a lower cost of manufacturing, due to the fewer layers of printed circuit board wiring required to make the board.
-It was intended to be an industry standard for small form factor computers, like the Shuttle "SFF" design.
-DTX motherboards are backward compatible with the ATX form factor, fitting in computer cases designed for ATX motherboards.
-It also works with a standard power supply, requiring the same 24-pin power connector that the ATX motherboard requires.
+The DTX form factor provided a lower cost of manufacturing because it used fewer layers of printed circuit board wiring.
+It was intended to be an industry standard for small computers, like the Shuttle "SFF" design.
+DTX motherboards are backward compatible with the ATX form factor, fitting into the same size cases, and utilizing the same 24-pin power connector.